sndrs/postcss-atomised/README.md

 | `a + b { }`  | :x:  |
 | `a ~ b { }`  | :x:  |
 | `*`  | :x:  |

-All elements that you want to benefit from atomisation can only use one class from the original stylesheet.
-This means that those elements are completely isolated.
-And because it reduces a compatible stylesheet to only its resolved declarations, any duplication across atmomised rules will be eradicated.

 ## Usage